DavidBM/templic-backend/README.md

 - [ ] Connect user and author in model
 - [x] Add user_id, author_id and post_is instead of using the postgre ids
 - [x] The token should contain only the user id
+- [ ] Tokens MUST change every login
+- [ ] Add caducity to tokens
+- [ ] Add token_version to user table for cancelling tokens for users

 Blocked